capport-wg/api/draft-ietf-capport-api.md

 - The state of captivity (whether or not the client has access to the Internet)
 - A URI that a client browser can present to a user to get out of captivity
-- An encrypted connection (using TLS for connections to both the API and user portal)
+- An encrypted connection (using TLS for connections to both the API and user-facing web portal)

 # Terminology {#terms}